sergi/jsftp/README.md

 jsftp is a client FTP library for NodeJS that focuses on correctness, clarity and conciseness.
 It doesn't get in the way and plays nice with streaming APIs.

-**Warning: The latest version (1.0.0) of jsftp breaks API compatibility with previous versions, it is NOT a drop-in replacement.
+**BIG Warning: The latest version (1.0.0) of jsftp breaks API compatibility with previous versions, it is NOT a drop-in replacement.
 Please be careful when upgrading.
 The API changes are not drastic at all and it is all documented below.
 If you do not want to upgrade yet you should stay with version 0.6.0, the last one before the